Reading Time: 8 minutes read

 Minimum and maximum aperture

 All camera lenses have a maximum and minimum aperture.
-Knowing how minimum and maximum aperture work helps photographers understand what lenses to use for different photography types.
+Knowing how these work helps photographers understand what lenses to use for different photography types.

 If a camera lens has an aperture range of f/4 to f/32, the minimum aperture is f/32, while the maximum is f/4.
 Since a lower f-number means the aperture is higher (more light), the maximum aperture is faster and lets in more light.
 Maximum aperture camera lenses are considered to be “fast” because of a higher shutter speed.
 With a maximum aperture of f/1.2, photos can be taken in places with little light.

 Minimum aperture is used for different purposes.
-Landscape and architecture photography utilizes the minimum side of the aperture spectrum.
+Landscape and architecture photography is best suited to the minimum side of the aperture spectrum.
 This kind of photography frequently utilizes small apertures such as f/8 and f/11.
 The goal is to get both the foreground and the background elements in focus simultaneously and not lose any part of the shot.

 The photography effect used to produce a sharp subject and soft, out-of-focus background is called the bokeh effect (pronounced BO-cuh).
 It often results in soft light flares and reflections that add to the look of the photo.
 To create the bokeh effect in an image, use a fast lens. —the quicker, the better.
 Use a lens with at least an f/2.8 aperture or even apertures of f/2, f/1.8, or f/1.4.